 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Is it possible to "chase" an earthquake in the same sense that storm chasers do with hurricanes, supercells and tornadoes?
+Is it possible to "expedition" an earthquake in the same sense that storm observers do with hurricanes, supercells and tornadoes?
 The simple answer is no. Earthquake prediction, at least anywhere near the useful levels that we have with weather forecasts, is a virtual impossibilty with the knowledge and instrumentation we have now.
-There is no way to know when and where the next mainshock (the main event of a large quake) will be - the only feasible "earthquake chasing" you could do is to immediately travel to where a major event has just occurred (within 24 hours) in order to experience some of the larger aftershocks.
+There is no way to know when and where the next mainshock (the main event of a large quake) will be - the only feasible "earthquake observing" you could do is to immediately travel to where a major event has just occurred (within 24 hours) in order to experience some of the larger aftershocks.

-If one really wanted to embark on an earthquake chase within the United States, where would you go?
+If one really wanted to embark on an earthquake expedition within the United States, where would you go?
 This list covers the optimal places in the US to embark on an expedition with the end goal of experiencing/documenting a magnitude 6.0 or greater event.
 Keep in mind that major quakes can and do often occur in places that they are not expected, and it's also possible that none of these "targets" will see a major quake in our lifetimes.
 So, this list is by no means a "forecast" of the next major US earthquake.

 #1: Southern San Andreas Fault - Parkfield to the Salton Sea, California

-My first pick as a "target" for an earthquake chase is the southern San Andreas fault segment that runs from Parkfield to the Salton Sea in southern California, just north and east of Los Angeles.
+My first pick as a "target" for an earthquake expedition is the southern San Andreas fault segment that runs from Parkfield to the Salton Sea in southern California, just north and east of Los Angeles.
 (View an interactive map of the entire San Andreas fault trace)

 .
 Parts of the Gorman, Palmdale, San Bernadino and Desert Hot Springs areas lie directly on top of the fault.